weaveworks-plugins/scope-traffic-control/README.md

 <img src="imgs/container_view.png" width="200" alt="Scope Probe plugin screenshot" align="center">

 ## How to Run Scope Traffic Control Plugin

+The Scope Traffic Control plugin can be executed stand alone.
+It will respond to `GET /report` request on the `/var/run/scope/plugins/traffic-control/traffic-control.sock` in a JSON format.
+If the running plugin has been registered by Scope, you will see it in the list of `PLUGINS` in the bottom right of the UI (see the green rectangle in the above figure).
+The measured values are shown in the *STATUS* section (see the circle in the above figure).

 **Note**: This plugin requires the `sch_netem` kernel module.

 ### Using a pre-built Docker image